 Every state in the UK avails of this opportunity.
 Historically, the UK health care system has been based on the principle of free at the point of use, with access to medical treatment funded by general taxation.
 However, since the 1980s, there has been an increased emphasis on private healthcare provision, with some treatments, such as cosmetic surgery and dentistry, being provided entirely privately.
 The NHS provides free healthcare at the point of use for all UK residents, including GP services, hospital treatment, and prescriptions.
 In Scotland, health care is also free at the point of use and is provided by NHS Scotland.
 In Wales, health care is free at the point of use for Welsh residents but is delivered by a mix of public (NHS Wales) and private providers.
 In Northern Ireland, health care is not free at the point of use but is heavily subsidized by the government, with around two-thirds of costs being covered.
 There are a number of issues facing healthcare in the UK at present, including an aging population, increasing obesity levels, and a shortage of GPs.
 The government has pledged to invest £8 billion per year into NHS England by 2020 in order to address these

 Health and welfare | Study UK

 The UK’s leading private healthcare provider is Bupa.
-They offer a wide range of services including cancer care, mental health services, and fertility treatment.
+They offer different treatments.
 They have over 200 hospitals and clinics across the UK.